-163. (1) Subject to the provisions of this National Assembly Constitution, an Act of the National Assembly shall within six months of the coming into force of this to establish office Constitution establish the office of Ombudsman and provision for his or her functions and dutiesin the investigation of any action taken by (a) a government department or other authority, or other public body, to which the Act applies, being action taken in the exercise of the administrative functions of that of Ombudsman department or authority, on a complaint by a member of the public who claims he or she has suffered injustice in consequence of maladministration or mismanagement, or discrimination on any ground set out in Chapter IV, in connection with such action;
+- 1. Subject to the provisions of this Constitution, an Act of the National Assembly shall within six months of the coming into force of this Constitution establish the office of Ombudsman and provision for his or her functions and duties - a. in the investigation of any action taken by a government department or other authority, or other public body, to which the Act applies, being action taken in the exercise of the administrative functions of that department or authority, on a complaint by a member of the public who claims he or she has suffered injustice in consequence of maladministration or mismanagement, or discrimination on any ground set out in Chapter IV, in connection with such action; - b. in the investigation, on his or her own initiative, of allegations of maladministration, mismanagement or discriminatory practices in any government department, authority, or other public body, to which the Act applies; - c. in the investigation of complaints of any failure to observe the Code prescribed in Chapter (XXI) for the conduct of public officers. - 2.
+Without prejudice to the generality of subsection (1), an Act of the National Assembly may; - a. determine the departments, authorities and other public bodies to which the Act shall apply; - b. determine the actions or classes of action which may be subject to such investigations;